stevelederer/okta-auth-swift/README.md

 ### canChange

-Returns `true` if password can be changed
+Returns `true` if password can be changed.

 ```swift
 open func canChange() -> Bool